timescale/timescaledb/docs/getting-started/events-uuidv7/README.md

 -- Enable direct to columnstore for this session
 SET timescaledb.enable_direct_compress_copy = on;

--- Load data directly into columnstore (if you have a CSV file)
+-- Load data directly into columnstore
-\COPY app_events FROM 'app_events_sample.csv' WITH (FORMAT csv, HEADER true);

--- Or for compressed CSV:
--- \COPY app_events FROM PROGRAM 'gzip -dc app_events_sample.csv.gz' WITH (FORMAT csv, HEADER true);
+\COPY app_events FROM 'events_uuid.csv' WITH (FORMAT csv, HEADER true);

 -- Verify data loaded
 SELECT COUNT(*) FROM app_events;